-THE BUDGET APPROVAL PROCESS
+- Transportation Services: \$2,945 / 12%

+- TTC: \$6,392 / 26%

+- Water Services: \$8,185 / 33%

+(\$Million)

+Fleet Services: \$466 / 2%

+Toronto Police Services: \$489 / 2%

+Parks, Forestry and Recreation: \$796 / 3%

+The budget approval process

 The budget is reviewed, debated, changed and approved by the Budget Committee, Executive Committee and then City Council.

 Budget Committee

 Executive Committee

 City Council

 Cost-shared services

 The costs of several of the City's services are shared between the City and other levels of government.
 For example shelters, daycare, emergency medical services, public health and income support programs are funded by both the City and the Province of Ontario.

 Explaining the difference between 'gross' and 'net' costs

 The gross is the total cost to deliver programs and services.
 This expenditure is offset by funding and subsidies for cost-shared services as well as fees and charges for programs and services.
 The difference between gross expenditure and these revenue sources is the net budget, which is the amount of the operating budget that is paid for by your property taxes.

 Budget surpluses and deficits

 A surplus occurs when the City either spends less than it thought it would, or raises more revenue than predicted.
-The City has a policy to use 75 per cent of operating budget surpluses to fund infrastructure projects in the capital budget and 25 per cent to top-up reserves to meet City obligations.
-The City of Toronto has never had a deficit, as provincial law requires the City to balance its budget.
-A deficit would occur if the City's expenses were greater than its revenues, or if the City collected less revenue than it anticipated.
+The City has a policy to use 75% of operating budget surpluses to fund infrastructure projects in the capital budget and 25% to top-up reserves to meet City obligations.

+A deficit would occur if the City's expenses were greater than their revenues, or if the City collected less revenue than it anticipated.

 Balancing the budget

 The City is required by provincial law to balance its operating and capital budgets each year - which means that the money spent must be equal to the money raised.
 To balance the budget, the City can either increase its revenues using tools such as property taxes and fees, or through managing expenses by changing or reducing the cost of services.

-For more information about the City Budget and how you can get involved, visit
+For more information on the City Budget and how you can get involved, visit toronto.ca/budget2014.

-toronto.ca/budget2018